 This estimate is an approximation and is not guaranteed.
 Actual payments may change from the amount provided above.

-The auto loan calculator will show the overall price including financing fees and taxes.
-The longer you choose to finance the vehicle the lower.
+The car loan calculator will show the overall price, plus including financing fees and taxes.
+The longer you choose to finance the vehicle the lower the payment is typically.
 Although a longer term might reflect a lower payment, you will most likely pay more interest over the course of the loan.

 What are the components or parts that make up an auto loan, and used in our auto loan calculator?
 Check out the car loan categories below for explanations of how these can affect the car loan calculations in Edmonton Alberta and Canada wide